veloce-js/velocejs/packages/server/README.md

   })
 ```

-All you have to do is the provide the url, and where your files are.
-And `serveStatic` takes care of the rest.
+All you have to do is the provide the `url`, and where your files are (you can pass array of directories),
+and `serveStatic` takes care of the rest.

 ## Higher level wrapper